MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/automation-considerations.md

   subscriptions for workload teams.
 Additional benefits of extreme automation are that the platform team can focus more on providing value, rather than spending time deploying, configuring, and managing the platform.
 It creates a self-enhancing cycle, allowing for more time to build automation.

-- As platform teams automates more of the operational activities, reducing human intervention, the teams focus should shift to more important tasks that help enable and accelerate workload teams' innovation on Azure.
+- As platform teams automate more of the operational activities, reducing human intervention, the teams focus should shift to more important tasks that helps enable and accelerate workload teams' innovation on Azure.
 To get to this point, the platform team needs to go through multiple iterations of developing and building tools, scripts and enhancing capabilities in the platform.